 Worst Jobs for an INTJ

 So what jobs should an INTJ avoid at all costs?
-This personality type is not going to deal well with a career that involves constant socialising with the public or a job that isn’t stable.
+This personality type is not going to deal well with a career that involves constant socializing with the public or a job that isn’t stable.
 Here are just a few examples.

 It’s stressful working in a restaurant kitchen.
 I should know, I’ve done it, and that was just a small village pub.
-Orders come flying through the till, you don’t know what they are going to be or how many people they are for.
+Orders come flying through the till you don’t know what they are going to be or how many people they are for.

 Talk about spontaneous and uncontrolled.
 Definitely not a good choice.

 I cannot think of a worse job for this personality.
-Having to socialise and meet and greet holidaymakers who are happy and want their rep to join in on the fun.
+Having to socialize and meet and greet holidaymakers who are happy and want their rep to join in on the fun.
 This is the ultimate nightmare for them.

 Nursery School Teacher

 There are some teacher training jobs that are suitable for this personality, but being in charge of young toddlers is not one of them.

 Young children are completely uncontrollable.
 Subsequently, you can’t really plan or structure your day with the under-fives.
 This is more of a job for an extrovert.